Donbas: In independent Ukraine (from 1991)

 In the 1991 referendum on Ukrainian independence, 83.9% of voters in Donetsk Oblast and 83.6% in Luhansk Oblast supported independence from the Soviet Union.
 Turnout was 76.7% in Donetsk Oblast and 80.7% in Luhansk Oblast.
 In October 1991, a congress of South-Eastern deputies from all levels of government took place in Donetsk, where delegates demanded federalisation.

 The region's economy deteriorated severely in the ensuing years.
 By 1993, industrial production had collapsed, and average wages had fallen by 80% since 1990.
 The Donbas fell into crisis, with many accusing the new central government in Kyiv of mismanagement and neglect.
 Donbas coal miners went on strike in 1993, causing a conflict that was described by historian Lewis Siegelbaum as "a struggle between the Donbas region and the rest of the country".
 One strike leader said that Donbas people had voted for independence because they wanted "power to be given to the localities, enterprises, cities", not because they wanted heavily centralised power moved from "Moscow to Kyiv".

 This strike was followed by a 1994 consultative referendum on various constitutional questions in Donetsk and Luhansk oblasts, held concurrently with the first parliamentary elections in independent Ukraine.
 These questions included whether Russian should be declared an official language of Ukraine, whether Russian should be the language of administration in Donetsk and Luhansk oblasts, whether Ukraine should federalise, and whether Ukraine should have closer ties with the Commonwealth of Independent States.
 Close to 90% of voters voted in favour of these propositions.
 None of them were adopted since the vote was nationwide.
 Ukraine remained a unitary state, Ukrainian was retained as the sole official language, and the Donbas gained no autonomy.
 Nevertheless, the Donbas strikers gained many economic concessions from Kyiv, allowing for an alleviation of the economic crisis in the region.

 Small strikes continued throughout the 1990s, though demands for autonomy faded.
 Some subsidies to Donbas heavy industries were eliminated, and many mines were closed by the Ukrainian government because of liberalising reforms pushed for by the World Bank.

+In 1994, Russia, Ukraine, the United States and the United Kingdom signed the Budapest Memorandum prohibited the signatories to from threaten or use military force or economic coercion against Ukraine, amongst others.

-Leonid Kuchma, who had won the 1994 presidential election with support from the Donbas and other areas in eastern Ukraine, was re-elected as president of Ukraine in 1999.
+In the 1994 presidential election and the 1999 Ukrainian presidential election, it was Leonid Kuchma, who was re-elected as president of Ukraine with support from the Donbas and other areas in eastern Ukraine.
 President Kuchma gave economic aid to the Donbas, using development money to gain political support in the region.